DavidRamsdale/contrack/README.md

 ### 6. Identify the database to be used in your App and provide a justification for your choice. ###

 The Database to be used in our App is PostgreSQL.
 We use this because it has a lot of advantages.
-Its an Object-Relational Database, arrays of datas can be stored for most of the Data types, it has an optimal functional scalability and its an open source database.
+Its an Object-Relational Database, arrays of data can be stored for most of the Data types, it has functional scalability and is also an open source database.

 ### 7. Identify and describe the production database setup (i.e. postgres instance). ###